CYCLING PERFORMANCE TIPS

 E-Bikes (Electric Assist Bikes)

-summarizes them as well as outlining the positives health and social impact of getting more people out on a bike.
+But for regular riders there are worries about the impact of ebikes.
+This articlesummarizes them as well as outlining the positives health and social impact of getting more people out on a bike.

 A couple things to keep in mind if you are considering an ebikes:

 - Class 1 - bikes have a motor (max 750w) that assists while you're pedaling, up to 20 mph.